-Local GP services will be in touch soon, if they haven’t already, to offer an appointment slot locally to people aged 55 or over at one of 10 Primary Care Network GP led vaccination centres across the county.
+As soon as you are eligible for your COVID-19 vaccination, you will be contacted by your local GP and offered an appointment at one of 10 Primary Care Network GP led vaccination centres across the county.
 Residents are politely asked not to call their GP surgery - they will be in contact.

 When should capacity be assessed?

 There is no need to carry out a formal assessment of capacity if there is no reason to doubt that the person lacks capacity to consent.
 If there is reason to believe, then an assessment should be carried out.

 During that assessment, steps should be taken to support the person make the decision.
 If those steps do not succeed, then a formal record of that fact should be made, and steps be taken to work out whether the vaccine will be administered on the basis of the consent of an attorney or deputy with the relevant power, or on the basis of an agreement that it is in their best interests.

 Guidance about carrying out and recording capacity assessments can be found on the 39 Essex Chambers website.

 Who is the decision-maker if the person does not have capacity to consent?

 If there is no attorney or deputy whose powers cover the situation, the healthcare professional administering the vaccine will be the person who has to make the final decision whether or not to administer it.
 It is not a social work decision.

 It is very likely that their decision as to whether or not to administer will be based upon information collected by others, including from family members and others interested in the person’s welfare, in particular as to whether or not the person would want the vaccine.